Hell in a Cell (2009): Preliminary matches

 The next match featured John Morrison defending the Intercontinental Championship against Dolph Ziggler.
 Control of the match shifted between both superstars.
 Morrison missed the Starship Pain in the early part of the match, after which Ziggler dominated until Morrison countered a powerslam attempt into a DDT.
 Morrison then missed a Flying Chuck, after which Ziggler executed a German suplex.
-Ziggler attempted to delivered a Zig-Zag but Morrison held onto the ropes and delivered Starship Pain to retain the title.
+Ziggler attempted to delivered a Zig-Zag, but Morrison held onto the ropes and delivered Starship Pain to retain the title.

 Next was the Divas Championship match between defending champion Mickie James and Alicia Fox.
 James dominated most of the match before countering a bridge attempt by Fox into a Mickie-DDT to score the pinfall and retain the title.

-The next match was between Jeri-Show (Chris Jericho and Big Show) and Batista and Rey Mysterio for the Unified WWE Tag Team Championship.
+The next match featured Jeri-Show (Chris Jericho and Big Show) taking on Batista and Rey Mysterio for the Unified WWE Tag Team Championship.
 The challengers dominated the early part of the match, isolating Jericho from his partner.
 Batista executed a spinebuster on Jericho to score a near-fall, after which Jericho executed a Codebreaker on Batista to score a near-fall.
 Big Show then performed a chokeslam on Batista but Mysterio broke the pinfall.
 Batista speared both Jericho and Big Show on the outside.
 Mysterio then executed a 619 on Big Show but was struck with a Knockout Punch while attempting a West Coast Pop.
 Big Show then pinned Mysterio to retain the titles.

 Main event matches

 The first main event match was a Hell in a Cell match for the WWE Championship between champion John Cena and Randy Orton.
 Both competitors had control at different points of the match.
 Cena used the cell to his advantage when he slammed Orton twice into the cell wall.
 When Cena attempted to slam Orton a third time, the challenger pushed him into the wall instead.
 Orton then attempted to drive Cena onto the steel steps but Cena bodyslammed the challenger to the outside.
 Orton then executed his middle-rope DDT for a near-fall.
 Cena followed with an Attitude Adjustment but Orton kicked out.
 Orton hit Cena on the neck with a steel chair, followed by a pin attempt which Cena kicked out.
 Cena applied the STF to Orton but Orton managed to get to the ropes.
 When Cena attempted another STF, Orton pushed him off, knocking the referee down in the process.
 Cena applied another STF and Orton tapped out, but the referee was unconscious at the time.
 After Cena checked on the referee, Orton executed an RKO but Cena kicked out.
 Orton then delivered a punt kick to win the title.

 The next match featured R-Truth against Drew McIntyre.
 R-Truth executed a dropkick and leg lariat in the early going before McIntyre executed a big boot and a clothesline.
-McIntyre attempted twice to executed the Future Shock but Truth countered each one until McIntyre threw him from the top rope.
+McIntyre attempted twice to executed the Future Shock but R-Truth countered each one until McIntyre threw him from the top rope.
 McIntyre followed with the Future Shock to score the pinfall.